Table of Contents Show

 Closing costs will be lower outside of NYC.Closing costs will be lower outside of NYC.

 You’ll be pleased to know that closing costs are substantially lower in New York State outside of NYC’s five boroughs.
 The reason being that while still subject to the NYS mortgage recording tax, you’ll be exempt from the NYC mortgage recording tax.
-This means big savings as your mortgage recording tax will go from 1.925% to 0.5% on mortgage amounts above $500,000.
+Significant savings as your mortgage recording tax will go from 1.925% to 0.5% on mortgage amounts above $500,000.

-You may even be able to completely forgo the mortgage recording tax depending on which suburb you move to.
+You may even be able to altogether forgo the mortgage recording tax depending on which suburb you move too.
 For instance, Connecticut does not impose a state mortgage recording tax.
-In addition, those making purchases of $1,000,000 or more outside the city limits can avoid the mansion tax.
+Also, those making purchases of $1,000,000 or more outside the city limits can avoid the mansion tax.

 You’ll have fewer financing requirements.You’ll have fewer financing requirements.

-If you’re already excited at the thought of lower closing costs, the news that you’ll also face fewer financing requirements may just seal the deal on a move to the suburbs.
+If you’re already excited at the thought of lower closing costs, the news that you’ll also face fewer financing requirements may seal the deal on the move to the suburbs.
 Mortgage approval takes far longer in the city thanks to the need for apartment appraisal and building approval.
 Not forgetting the board approval process either if you’re buying a co-op.

 For a single-family house, so long as it passes the home inspection, you can expect approval in as little as 15 days compared to an average of 45 days for a property within city limits.
-It should also be mentioned that you can be allowed financing of up to 90% for many properties in the suburbs.
-Which is good news for anyone unable to meet the 20% down payment required for NYC purchases.
+You can also be allowed financing of up to 90% for many properties in the suburbs, which is good news for anyone unable to meet the 20% down payment required for NYC.